patrickmenendez29/StorageKit/README.md

     var id: String

-    //can store arrays, strings, ints, booleans and others (everything that connforms to codable)
+    //can store arrays, strings, ints, booleans and others (everything that conforms to codable)

 }
 ```